Fire threatening Yosemite's famed grove of giant sequoia trees is still growing – KION546

 Fire threatening Yosemite’s famed grove of giant sequoia trees is still growing

-A growing wildfire that threatens a famed giant sequoia tree grove in California’s Yosemite National Park has doubled in size over the past day and pushed officials to issue evacuation orders for a nearby community.
+Earlier Sunday, Scott Gediman, the park’s chief spokesperson, told CNN that flames were “very close, they are right around (the grove).”

+He also said the fire was about a mile or two from the park’s oldest hotel, the Wawona Hotel, which was established in 1856, according to its website.
+Park officials have urged people in the Wawona campground and community to evacuate.

-The Washburn Fire began July 7 and has swelled to 1,591 acres as of Sunday morning as it burns near the lower portion of Mariposa Grove, park officials said.
-A total of 360 fire personnel are working to contain the fire from the ground and air, and park officials said the grove will remain closed until further notice.
+The Washburn Fire began July 7 and doubled in size from Saturday to Sunday, burning near the lower portion of the grove, park officials said earlier.
+A total of 360 fire personnel are working to contain the fire from the ground and air.

+Crews are also working to protect communities roughly five miles north of the blaze as spotting continues, Gediman said.

+“Fire is naturally part of the ecosystem, but it’s these high-intensity fires that are causing the damage that happened, for example, in the Creek Fire and the TCF complex last year in Sequoia National Park,” Gediman said.

+Ahearn said that hotshot crews were on their way to the area and the fire’s acreage was expected to be updated later Sunday after aerial intelligence was completed.

-“The fire is burning in difficult terrain with continuous heavy fuels in and around the fire,” fire officials said on InciWeb, a site for coordinating fire response.
+In a statement posted to InciWeb — a site for coordinating fire response — officials said the fire was burning in difficult terrain “with continuous heavy fuels in and around the fire.”

 “Significant tree mortality from 2013-2015 has left significant dead standing and dead fallen fuels.
-This also presents significant safety hazards to firefighters.”
+This also presents significant safety hazards to firefighters,” the statement said.

 Weather is forecast to get hotter through the week.
 However, fire scars from past fires about 1 to 3 miles from the Washburn Fire perimeter will help in slowing it, officials said.

-Amid the fire’s expansion, park officials urged people in Yosemite’s Wawona campground and community to evacuate.

-Mariposa Grove is home to more than 500 giant sequoia trees, which can grow to over 250 feet tall.
-And while the grove was founded in 1857, the trees existed long before that, with some believed to be more than 2,000 years old.

-Firefighters have put a sprinkler system around the Grizzly Giant, a famed Sequoia in Mariposa Grove, to protect it from the flames.
+Firefighters have put a sprinkler system around the Grizzly Giant, a famed Sequoia in Mariposa Grove, to protect it from the flames and park officials have said the grove will remain closed until further notice.

 Yosemite is one of the most visited national parks in the US, drawing more than 3.3 million people in 2021.
 It encompasses nearly 1,200 square miles in the Sierra Nevada range in eastern California.